 I became exhausted by it.
 Inflamed and ill.
 Too many nights spent listening to him either promising me the world, or crying down the phone to the Samaritans as I sat beside him while he sobbed.
 Some nights bearing witness to the kind of rage that swore at anything inanimate and once, at a turning point for both of us, recording him on my phone as he indulged in a litany of insults coldly chucked my way.

 The next day I showed him the recording and his disgust at himself was complete.
 He knew he could not escape evidence of him turning into the Father that had so willingly ruined his childhood and he agreed to go to the doctor.
 And so together we fell down the rabbit hole that is the NHS response to mental health.
 An almost useless course of CBT, and month after month of changing medication, some that merely increased the rage, some that turned him into a zombie and some that seemingly did nothing at all.
 He took time off from work that at once reduced the pressure he felt in a difficult environment and plunged us into financial crisis I had to carry the burden for.
 Until there came a diagnosis of sorts: PTSD and such low testosterone he barely had any at all, a combination that was triggering the flashbacks and rages he had been enduring and simultaneously fuelling the deep sorrow he felt inside.
+Low testosterone can affect a man’s life in many different areas and it is highly and obviously affecting him.
+There are ways that we can help him with that, such as administering hcg injections for men from his doctor, it is something we should both look at to help him in any way possible.

 To me leaving was never a possibility.
 I love Ste deeply and I have been humbled by who he has become once he understood that he wasn’t mad.
 Or the waste of space he believed he was.
 That he was suffering both emotionally and physically and that there was light at the end of the tunnel if only he would stop trying to run away from himself.